francisconeves97/jxscout-pro-hooks/README.md

 ## Testing all examples

 There's an example hooks.jsonc file that you can use to test all the examples in this repo.
 To do that, replace your `~/.jxscout/hooks.jsonc` hooks file with this one and update the discord webhook and the path to this repo on your system.
-Then run your command to enable jxscout pro, IE: `jxscout-pro -project-name my-project-name`.
+Then run your command to enable jxscout pro, IE: `jxscout-pro -project-name my-project-name -custom-hooks-enabled`.

 Current examples: